lamitron/lamitron/README.md

-### Hi there 👋
+## Hi there 👋

-I'm currently working on becoming sort of a full stack web developer whilst creating a website which you can find at https://github.com/lamitron/transformationalagility.co.uk/
+I'm a UK-based A Level Computer Science and Maths student working towards a job in the computer science industry!

+Improvements in the form of pull requests and issues are always welcome on my repositories.

 <!--
 **lamitron/lamitron** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.